-All of the above goals are designed to prepare the student for a specialty practice in orthodontics or for pursuing a teaching career.
+All of the above goals are designed to prepare students for a specialty practice in orthodontics or for pursuing a teaching career.
 The content of the program conforms to the standards developed by the specialty board, and graduates are educationally qualified for certification by the American Board of Orthodontics.

-The master's degree curriculum requires a minimum of twenty-seven months in residence, beginning in late June.
+The master's degree curriculum requires a minimum of 27 months in residence, beginning in late June.
 Additional time may be required, depending on the research selected.

-Candidates apply for admission to the Master of Science (M.S.) degree program and have the option of applying later for a certificate as well.
+Candidates apply for admission to the Master of Science (M.S.) degree program and also have the option of applying later for a certificate.

 All applicants must meet the admission requirements of Loma Linda University.

-This program does not participate in the Postdoctoral Application Support Service (PASS) of the American Dental Education Association (ADEA), which allows applicants to apply to multiple participating institutions or the MATCH program which identifies and "matches" the preferences of applicants and the advanced education program, using a rank order list submitted by the applicant and the program.
+This program does not participate in the Postdoctoral Application Support Service (PASS) of the American Dental Education Association (ADEA), which allows applicants to apply to multiple participating institutions or the MATCH program.

 All applications for admission should be submitted to the school by August 1 of the year prior to the summer of intended enrollment.

 Tuition, fees, and other cost-of-attendance items are located on the Find a Program webpage.

 |ORDN 527||Clinical Photography||1|